 This page will walk you through the process of how to be our patient in 4 steps:

-- 2. Understand the fee structure: We take insurance for the operation, but there is a online medical consultation fee up front so you have access to Dr. Clayman and the Clayman Thyroid Cancer Center team and you get the operation you need (and avoid an operation you don't need).
+- 2. Understand the fee structure: We take insurance for the operation, but there is a online medical consultation fee up front so you have access to Dr. Clayman and Dr. Frankenthaler and the Clayman Thyroid Cancer Center team and you get the operation you need (and avoid an operation you don't need).

 - 3. Fill out our secure new-patient form.